Case Study: Creel Room Wire Spool Lift Tool

 Solution: For the tire industry was an ID (Internal-Diameter) clamp with power rotate tool that can be seen in the video above.
 The tooling was done with an air balancer to handle the vertical lifting combined with an air cylinder to power rotate the part.
 This wire spool lifter addresses the concerns for the repetitive stress injuries.
 The lifting is now done by the air balancer taking the stress off the operators' shoulders and backs.
 The cylinder handling the powered rotation takes the stress off the wrist.

 Result: Think special lifting tools can't be productive?
 Look at this creel room wire spool lifting device video from Ergonomic Partners.
 We can design a tool for your job.
 Contact us for more information.

-Ergonomic Partners serves clients from coast to coast, Canada, Mexico and especially focused in the states of Missouri, Illinois, Indiana, Kansas, Arkansas, Mississippi, Nebraska, Tennessee, Kentucky, Iowa, and Oklahoma.
+Ergonomic Partners serves clients from coast to coast, Canada, Mexico and especially focused in the states of Missouri, Illinois, Indiana, Iowa, Kansas, Nebraska, Arkansas, Mississippi, Tennessee, Kentucky, South Carolina, Florida, and Oklahoma.